josdem/hugo/content/techtalk/spring/spring_boot_security_database.md

 +++

 This post walks you through the process of creating a simple registration and login example with Spring Security using database.
 Please read this previous [post](/techtalk/spring/spring_boot_security) before conitnue with this information.
-First we need to add dependency to the build.gradle
+First we need to add Spring Data JPA dependency to the build.gradle

 ```groovy
 compile 'org.springframework.boot:spring-boot-starter-data-jpa'
 ```

-Then we need to change Spring secutiry Java config class in order to add `userDetailsService` to implement database access functionality:
+Then we need to change Spring security Java config class in order to add `userDetailsService` to implement database access functionality:

 ```groovy
 package com.jos.dem.vetlog.config